gnaven/Harris_Risk_Analysis/README.txt

 Clustering :
 	Risk_CLuster_1:
+	How to Run : python Risk_CLuster_1.py -i 'filename for the datafile' Risk cluster default values are set to run on the PCA_VM_FA_results folder files -- The 12 csv dataframe files -i adds files to run on
+		-t sets model
+		-k sets max clusters
-	How to Run : python Risk_CLuster_1.py -i 'filename for the datafile' -t 'km' <- this indicates using k-means algorithm -k 7 <- max number of clusters to be used for k This algorithm has the ability to iterate over 2 to k number of cluster on the selected features.
+									   -t 'km' <- this indicates using k-means algorithm -k 7 <- max number of clusters to be used for k This algorithm has the ability to iterate over 2 to k number of cluster on the selected features.